 - Thread onto skewers and bake!

-You are 15 minutes away from enjoying the juicy melt-in-your-mouth salmon kabobs with a bonus of crunchy roasted vegetables!
+You are 15 minutes away from enjoying the juicy melt-in-your-mouth salmon kabobs in oven with a bonus of crunchy roasted vegetables!

 - The secret to baking top-notch salmon kabobs is the temperature at which they are cooked and the baking time.
 The kabobs should not get overcooked and rubbery.
 The best way to cook the kabobs is at 120°C/ 250°F for 15 minutes.
 Cooking at this temperature gives salmon kebabs that are soft and juicy.